Judges

 National Judge

-Stephens is an opinion columnist for The New York Times.
+Stephens is an opinion columnist for The New York Times writing about foreign policy, domestic politics and cultural issues.
+He also has a weekly published conversation on current affairs with his colleague, Gail Collins.
 Previously, he was the foreign-affairs columnist for The Wall Street Journal, a member of the Journal's editorial board and the deputy editor of the editorial page, responsible for international opinion.
 Stephens became a Livingston Awards judge in 2017.

 Bret Stephens joined the Journal in 1998, worked for the paper in New York and later in Brussels.
 In January 2002, he was named editor-in-chief of The Jerusalem Post, a position he assumed at age 28.
 At the Post he was responsible for the paper's news, opinion, digital and foreign-language operations, and also wrote a weekly column.